microsoft/vscode-docs/docs/remote/troubleshooting.md

 ...VS Code should automatically prompt you to enter needed information.
 If you do not see the prompt, enable the `remote.SSH.showLoginTerminal` [setting](/docs/getstarted/settings.md) in VS Code.
 This setting displays the terminal whenever VS Code runs an SSH command.
 You can then enter your auth code, password, or passphrase when the terminal appears.

-However, you may be prompted to enter this information multiple times due to [vscode-remote-release#642](https://github.com/microsoft/vscode-remote-release/issues/642).
-On macOS and Linux, you can avoid this problem by enabling the `ControlMaster` feature on your local machine so that OpenSSH runs multiple SSH sessions over a single connection.
+If you are on macOS and Linux and want to reduce how often you have to enter a password or token, you can enable the `ControlMaster` feature on your **local machine** so that OpenSSH runs multiple SSH sessions over a single connection.

 To enable `ControlMaster`:

 1. Add an entry like this to your SSH config file: